woss/fork-polkadot-js-api/substrate/extrinsics.md

 ### rebond(value: `Compact<BalanceOf<T>>`)
 - **interface**: `api.tx.staking.rebond`
 - **summary**:   Rebond a portion of the stash scheduled to be unlocked.

+  The dispatch origin must be signed by the controller, and it can be only called when [`EraElectionStatus`] is `Closed`.

   \# \<weight>